niplav/site/turning.md

 	\succeq=t(\succsim)$$
 </div>

-I call this function a __turning__, and sometimes call the results of that function __turned preferences__ (usually I just refer to them as consistent preferences).
-The names mostly chosen for not having been used yet in mathematics, as far as I know.
+I call this function a __turner__, and sometimes call the results of that function the __set of turnings__ (an element from that set is a __turning__).
+The names mostly chosen for not having been used yet in mathematics, as far as I know, and because I want to be a little extra.

 A solution to the problem of turning inconsistent preferences into consistent ones then has these components:

-1. A mathematical structure for representing `$\not \curlyvee_W$` and `$\curlyvee_W$`
+1. A mathematical structure for representing `$\not \curlyvee$` and `$\curlyvee$`
 	* Inconsistent preferences over discrete options are represented via [directed graphs](https://en.wikipedia.org/wiki/Directed_graph)
 	* Inconsistent preferences over [lotteries](https://en.wikipedia.org/wiki/Lottery_\(probability\)) of options are represented via
 		* directed graphs over [probability simplices](https://en.wikipedia.org/wiki/Simplex)
-			* potentially more exotic structures such as [graphons](https://en.wikipedia.org/wiki/Graphon) or results from [extremal graph theory](https://en.wikipedia.org/wiki/Extremal_graph_theory) are relevant here, but I haven't investigated these in detail
+			* potentially more exotic structures such as [graphons](https://en.wikipedia.org/wiki/Graphon) or results from [extremal graph theory](https://en.wikipedia.org/wiki/Extremal_graph_theory) might be relevant here, but I haven't investigated these in detail
 		* vector fields on probability simplices
 		* [graphs with edge weights](https://en.wikipedia.org/wiki/Graph_\(discrete_mathematics\)#Weighted_graph) in `$ℝ$`
 2. A specification for `$t$`